davetron5000/angular-rails-book/front.md

 [repo]: http://github.com/davetron5000/receta

-That being said, it might be better to create the app from scratch and actually make the changes in question.
-It will get your fingers used to typing the commands and get you familiar with the files you'll need to edit as you work.
+I'd still recommend you follow along at your terminal and editor.
+Even though you will just be typing in what you see, it'll get your fingers used to the workflow and code involved in a a Rails-powered Angular app.

-Other than that, you'll need:
+All you'll need:

 * Ruby 2 or later
 * Rails 4.0.x